FERET (facial recognition technology)

 The FERET database has been used by more than 460 research groups and is currently managed by the National Institute of Standards and Technology (NIST).
 By 2017, the FERET database has been used to train artificial intelligence programs and computer vision algorithms to identify and sort faces.

 History

+The origin of facial recognition technology is largely attributed to Woodrow Wilson Bledsoe and his work in the 1960s, when he developed a system to identify faces from a database of thousands of photographs.
 The FERET program first began as a way to unify a large body of face-recognition technology research under a standard database.
 Before the program's inception, most researchers created their own facial imagery database that was attuned to their own specific area of study.
 These personal databases were small and usually consisted of images from less than 50 individuals.
 The only notable exceptions were the following: